Tyrn/wei/the-insider-en.typ

      Bemish was quite impressed.
-He cleaned up  his office and  changed his jacket, just in case; he hung his regular one in the closet and picked out a light grey jacket that had one very useful feature - it could resist a laser burst at a three meter distance.
+He cleaned up  his office and  changed his jacket, just in case; he hung his regular one in the closet and picked out a light grey jacket that had one very useful feature---it could resist a laser burst at a three meter distance.

      Ashinik led into the office an eighty-year-old man in peasant clothing,